cbrews/interactive/README.md

     ```

 From there you can update your git remote and start developing!
 Configuration parameters should be configured in the root directory config.py.

+# TODO
+1. Finish story work
+2. New decorator that wraps routes for: auth handling, blueprinting of modules, json response